Minimal log regular models of hyperbolic curves over discrete valuation fields: Log smooth models

 Note that $\cC_{\lreg,k}$ is reduced and smooth around $\cD\cap F(\cC_{\lreg})^{(2)}$.
 Therefore, $(\cC_{\lreg},\emptyset)$ is a log smooth model of $(C,\emptyset)$.
 By these observation, $C$ has stable reduction by Proposition \ref{prime-to-p}.
 Write $\cC'^{\log}$ for the stable model of $(C,\emptyset)$.
 By \cite[Proposition 4.3]{D} (cf.\,\cite[Theorem 9.4.1]{BLR} and Remark \ref{betterBLR}), $\Pic^{0}_{\cC'/S}$ is a semi-abelian scheme over $S$.
 Since the generic fiber of $\Pic^{0}_{\cC'/S}$ is isomorphic to $J$, we have $\cJ^{0}\simeq \Pic^{0}_{\cC'/S}$ by \cite[Proposition 7.4.3]{BLR}, where $\cJ^{0}$ is the open subgroup scheme whose special fiber is the identity component of $\cJ_{k}$.
 Therefore, $J$ has stable reduction. \end{proof}

 \begin{rem} In the second paragraph of the proof of Theorem \ref{generalmain}, one might think applying \cite[Theorem 9.4/1]{BLR} would make the discussion simpler.
 In \cite[Theorem 9.4/1]{BLR} and \cite[Proposition 9.4/4]{BLR}, (proper) semi-stable curves are treated.
 (Note that, in \cite[Proposition 4.3]{D}, only proper stable curves are treated.)
 Moreover, in \cite[Definition 9.4/1]{BLR}, the definition of a (proper) semi-stable curve does not require the third and fourth conditions in the definition of stable curves in \ref{curvedfn}.
 However, in the proof of \cite[Theorem 9.4/1]{BLR} and \cite[Proposition 9.4/4]{BLR}, \cite[Corollary (1.7)]{DM} is used.
-Because \cite[Corollary (1.7)]{DM} can be applied to only proper stable curves, the author of the present paper consider such a discussion is needed. \end{rem}
+Because \cite[Corollary (1.7)]{DM} can be applied to only proper stable curves, the author of the present paper considers the discussion in our proof is needed. \end{rem}